e-corp-sam-sepiol/bitcoin-node/lightning_network.md

 There are two options to help you manage your lightning channel balance(s) addressed below:

-* 1.)
-Acquiring inbound liquidity to your channel(s) using Lightning Terminal
+* Acquiring inbound liquidity to your channel(s) using Lightning Terminal

-* 2.)
-Using Balance of Satoshis to circularly rebalance your channels.
+* Using Balance of Satoshis to circularly rebalance your channels.

-## 1. Acquiring Inbound Liquidity
+* ## Acquiring Inbound Liquidity w/ Lightning Terminal (LOOP)

 ### Loop (Submarine Swaps)
 #### [https://github.com/lightninglabs/loop](https://github.com/lightninglabs/loop "https://github.com/lightninglabs/loop")